Ernie Johnson (pitcher): Baseball career

 After serving three years in the U.S. Marine Corps, Johnson made his major league debut in relief on April 28, 1950, against the Philadelphia Phillies at Shibe Park.
 His first big league win was also in relief, coming against the New York Giants on June 30, 1950, at the Polo Grounds.

 Johnson led Western League pitchers with a .750 winning percentage while playing for the Denver Bears in 1949.
 He spent part of 1950 in the Eastern League and all of 1951 in the American Association before returning to the major leagues for good in 1952.
+He led American Association pitchers with a .789 winning percentage and an ERA of 2.62 while playing for the Milwaukee Brewers in 1951.
 He started 10 games for Boston in 1952 and then appeared almost exclusively in relief thereafter.
-He led American Association pitchers with a .789 winning percentage and an ERA of 2.62 while playing for the Milwaukee Brewers in 1951.

 From 1953 to 1957, the first five years that the Braves were in Milwaukee, Johnson made 175 relief appearances, an average of 35 per season.

 Playing for the 1957 World Series Champion Braves, Johnson had a 7–3 record and four saves in 30 games.
 In three World Series appearances against the New York Yankees that October he gave up only one run and two hits and one walk in seven innings, but it happened to be a game-winning home run by Hank Bauer in the seventh inning of Game 6.

 In nine seasons, Johnson had a losing record only once (1955) and had an overall winning percentage of .635.
 Career totals include a record of 40–23 in 273 games, 19 games started, three complete games, one shutout, 119 games finished, 19 saves, and an ERA of 3.77.